Frances Pate1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 67.
 Hereinafter cited as The Complete Peerage.

-Sir George de Carteret, 1st Bt. was born between 1609 and 1617.2 He was the son of Helier de Carteret and Elizabeth Dumarque.2 He married Elizabeth Carteret, daughter of Sir Philip Carteret, Seigneur de St. Owen and Anne Dowse.3 He died on 13 January 1679/80.1 His will was probated in 1700.3
+Sir George Carteret, 1st Bt. was born circa 1609.2 He was the son of Helier de Carteret and Elizabeth Dumarque.2 He married Elizabeth Carteret, daughter of Sir Philip Carteret, Seigneur de St. Owen and Anne Dowse.3 He died on 13 January 1679/80.1 His will was proven (by probate) in 1700.3

-Sir George de Carteret, 1st Bt. gained the rank of Lieutenant in 1632 in the service of the Royal Navy.2 He gained the rank of Captain in 1633.2 He held the office of Comptroller of the Navy in 1639.2 He held the office of Bailiff of Jersey in 1643.2 He held the office of Lieutenant-Governor of Jersey.2 He was created 1st Baronet Carteret, of Metesches, in Jersey [England] on 9 May 1645.1 On 12 December 1651 he was compelled to surrender Jersey to Parliament.2 He held the office of Treasurer of the Navy between 1660 and 1667.3 He held the office of Vice-Chamberlain of the Household between 1660 and 1670.3 He was invested as a Privy Counsellor (P.C.) on 11 July 1660.2 He held the office of Member of Parliament (M.P.) for Portsmouth between 1661 and 1679.3 He held the office of Vice-Treasurer [Ireland] between 1667 and 1673.3 He was Commissioner of the Board of Trade between 1668 and 1672.3 He held the office of Lord of the Admiralty between 1673 and 1679.3
+He was given the name of George de Carteret at birth.
+He gained the rank of Lieutenant in 1632 in the Royal Navy.2 He gained the rank of Captain in 1633.2 He held the office of Comptroller of the Navy in 1639.2 He held the office of Bailiff of Jersey in 1643.2 He held the office of Lieutenant-Governor of Jersey.2 He was created 1st Baronet Carteret, of Metesches, in Jersey [England] on 9 May 1645.1 On 12 December 1651 he was compelled to surrender Jersey to Parliament.2 He held the office of Treasurer of the Navy between 1660 and 1667.3 He held the office of Vice-Chamberlain of the Household between 1660 and 1670.3 He was appointed Privy Counsellor (P.C.) on 11 July 1660.2 He held the office of Member of Parliament (M.P.) for Portsmouth between 1661 and 1679.3 He held the office of Vice-Treasurer [Ireland] between 1667 and 1673.3 He was Commissioner of the Board of Trade between 1668 and 1672.3 He held the office of Lord of the Admiralty between 1673 and 1679.3

-Child of Sir George de Carteret, 1st Bt. and Elizabeth Carteret
+Children of Sir George Carteret, 1st Bt. and Elizabeth Carteret

 Citations